 Didion has been working to develop this parcel for almost a decade.
 A former CEO for CB Richard Ellis, a major developer, Didion acted as a consultant to former UC Chancellor Robert Birgeneau in attempting to bring in a hotel developer for this parcel.
 A few years ago, the developer Carpenter & Company had plans to build an upscale hotel like the Charles Hotel, one they built in Boston, but the plan folded when the economy tanked in 2008.

 Didion stopped advising the university after that, but kept his eye on the parcel, he said.
 He started to negotiate with Bank of America, which owns the land, a few years ago.
 B of A was interested, but said it could not vacate the space.
-McFarlan came up with a plan to build a one-story structure on the easternmost edge of the plot and move Bank of America into it temporarily while construction of the hotel/office complex was under way.
-The bank will then move into a prominent ground floor space and the one-story building would then be converted into a restaurant.
+McFarlan came up with a plan to build a one-story structure on the easternmost edge of the plot and move Bank of America into it temporarily while construction of the hotel/office complex was underway.
+The bank will then move into a prominent ground floor space and the one-story building would be converted into a restaurant.

 In March 2012, three neighborhood groups filed a lawsuit against Berkeley and the DAP, contending the city did not comply with state environmental laws because it did not file a new EIR when it refined a 2009 plan for the downtown area.
-Opponents were also concerned that the new Green Pathways provision, which would let developers speed up the approval process if they created extraordinarily green buildings, would result in the destruction of historic buildings because the Landmark Preservation Commission would not have adequate time to review the projects.
+Opponents were also concerned that the new Green Pathways provision, which would let developers speed up the approval process if they created extraordinarily green buildings, would result in the destruction of historic buildings because the Landmarks Preservation Commission would not have adequate time to review the projects.
 In September, an Alameda County judge dismissed the lawsuit.

 McFarlan said he thought hard about how to create a signature tall building, but one that respected Berkeley’s historic buildings and its vibrancy.